An Official Website of the Commonwealth of Kentucky

 Kentucky has a confirmed case of E. multilocularis in a coyote found in Rowan County.

-Wild canids and domestic dogs infected with E. multilocularis typically remain asymptomatic and rarely develop internal cysts unlike in the intermediate rodent hosts and non-target, dead-end hosts.
+Infected wild canids and domestic dogs typically remain asymptomatic.
+However, the intermediate rodent hosts and non-target, dead-end hosts infected with E. multilocularis may display symptoms and develop internal cysts.
 The cysts associated with E. multilocularis larvae develop slowly, and infected animals may not display any symptoms for extended periods, sometimes years.
 However, if symptoms do arise, they may include abdominal pain, weight loss, weakness, and indications of liver disease.

 E. multilocularis is a zoonotic tapeworm that poses a significant risk to both people and other animals.